edge-servers/immunity-radius/docs/source/user/enforcing_limits.rst

 In Freeradius, this kind of feature is implemented with the `rml_sqlcounter <https://wiki.freeradius.org/modules/Rlm_sqlcounter>`_.

-The problem with this FreeRADIUS module is that it doesn't know about OpenWISP, so it does not support multi-tenancy.
+The problem with this FreeRADIUS module is that it doesn't know about Immunity, so it does not support multi-tenancy.
-This means that if multiple organizations are using the OpenWISP instance, it's possible that a user may be an end user of multiple organizations and hence have one radius group assigned for each, but the sqlcounter module will not understand the right group to choose when enforcing limits, with the
+This means that if multiple organizations are using the Immunity instance, it's possible that a user may be an end user of multiple organizations and hence have one radius group assigned for each, but the sqlcounter module will not understand the right group to choose when enforcing limits, with the